- Simple to fit and remove

-This quick to fit and easy to remove sling is very much like the standard Bosun Chair Sling.
+This full back toileting Sling is quick to fit and easy to remove and is very much like the standard Bosun Chair Sling.
 The difference is that is has the added feature of full back support.
-It is also available in a variety of materials (see the FAQ tab).
+It is also available in a variety of materials (see the Technical tab).

-The sling can pick up from the floor or bed.
+The Sling can pick up from the floor or bed.
 All sizes of the Bosun Chair Sling with Full Back come with grey side straps to help with lateral support for people who lean to one side.
-Handles are provided at the back of the sling to help guide patients into chairs.
-Normally however, as the patient is already in a good sitting position, they could be lowered directly into a chair.
+Webbing handles are provided at the back of the Sling to help guide patients into chairs.
+However, as the patient is already in a good sitting position, they could be lowered directly into a chair.
 This is particularly helpful if the chair has positioning inserts.

-See also the Access Sling (sold separately) that is also used for toiletting and dressing.
+See also the Access Sling that is also used for toileting and dressing.

 Safe Working Load: 220kg / 485lbs (Weight Tested To 1000kg / 2200lbs, exceeding ISO 10535:2011)

 Attachment Method: Metal hook coathanger type hoists

 ||80cm / 31.5″